Magnon damping and mode softening in quantum double-exchange ferromagnets: Discussion Conclusions

 Interestingly, these two types of excitations have vastly different behavior.
 One is spinless, i.e., carrying effective spin $S_\mathrm{eff}=0$, while the other $S_\mathrm{eff}=1$.
 The spinless quasiparticles exist above and below the Fermi level, and they mainly determine the properties of the system related to electron correlations, kinetic energy, and charge fluctuations (see App.~\ref{app:charge}).
 Our numerical results confirm such behavior, reproducing the noninteracting spinless solution perfectly.
 While the spinless particles are noninteracting, yielding a sharp $\cos$-like dispersion relation, a very broad and incoherent spectrum of the $S_\mathrm{eff}=1$-type indicates a strong interaction between them and/or with other degrees of freedom (e.g., with magnons).
 Due to the latter, the incoherent band is vital in understanding magnon decoherence.

 For all considered electron densities, $n$, the dispersion of the spin excitations deviates strongly from the simple Holstein–Primakoff consideration for the nearest-neighbor exchange coupling $\propto [1-\cos(q)]$.
 In agreement with experimental investigation on manganites (which realize $J_\mathrm{H}|\mathbf{S}|\to\infty$ limit), we observe that magnons strongly decohere and/or change the dispersion towards the edge of the Brillouin zone, i.e., for $q\to\pi$.
 The strong damping of magnons can be explained as a consequence of their interaction with the Stoner-like continuum, which is built out of transitions between coherent spinless quasiparticles and incoherent excitations.
 It's important to note that such considerations go beyond the standard mean-field treatment of the Hund coupling.
 While the spinless quasiparticles appear already in $S\to\infty$ treatment of gK model \eqref{eq:hamkh} \cite{Yunoki1998}, the incoherent band of excitations is a consequence of the quantum nature of localized spin (i.e., $S=1/2$).
 Furthermore, it is worth noting that the excitations above the ferromagnetically ordered ground state don't depend strongly on the lattice dimensionality (at least within the Holstein–Primakoff treatment).
+The scenario presented in this work is a consequence of the various local multiplets present in the full quantum mechanical treatment of the problem, a phenomenon that is independent of lattice dimensionality.
 Consequently, our findings are relevant for a broad family of ferromagnetically ordered multiorbital compounds, especially displaying the OSMP properties.

 Our results clearly show that magnon damping and mode softening in quantum double-exchange ferromagnets are present without the Jahn-Teller phonons (i.e., without any spin-lattice/orbit coupling in the model).
 The latter is the canonical explanation \cite{Khaliullin2000,Furukawa1999} of these phenomena for $J_\mathrm{H}|\mathbf{S}|\to\infty$ manganites.
 Although the Jahn-Teller distortion is necessary for the proper description of such compounds \cite{Hotta1999,Hotta2000,Yunoki2000,Dagotto2003,Pavarini2010}, our results give an alternative explanation for the origin of nontrivial spin dynamics.
 This is a remarkable result with important implications.
 There may be cases in materials where experimental features are believed to emerge from a combination of degrees of freedom that are not as active as assumed in the past.